sabiths/MultiSelect/README.md

  - Default: `false`
  - Expected: true or false
- - Function: Whether to include image in the select option or not
+ - Function: Specifies if an image has to be shown in  the select or not.

 ####searchbox

  - Default:  'false'
  - Expected: Boolean(true or false)
- - Function: Wheather to include search box or not
+ - Function: Defines if the select contains search box.

 ####selectall

  - Default:  'false'
  - Expected: Boolean (true or false)
- - Function: Wheather to include an option to select all the options
+ - Function: Defines if the select contains select all box/option.

 ####max

  - Default: 0
  - Expected: Integer
- - Function: To restrict the maximum selection.
+ - Function: Specifies if any restriction is set.
+If yes,the limit can be specified.

 ####label

  - Default: " "
  - Expected: String (Header text)
- - Function: To include a header text.
+ - Function: Indicates whether a particular label/header has been chosen in the select.
  - Example : "Item(s)"

 ####path

  - Default: null
  - Expected: String (Footer text)
- - Function: Path to the image location.
+ - Function: Specifies the path of the images.
  - Example : "Image/"

 ###Methods